pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 For a Windows installation, see [Win10 video tutorial](https://nextcloud.inrae.fr/s/4caRLGkb6JDEnSn).
-Visual Studio C++ compiler is only needed for `tinyobjloader`, to speed up the configuration of simulations with numerous obj files.
+Visual Studio C++ compiler is only needed for `tinyobjloader`, to speed up the configuration of simulations with numerous obj files,see [Speed up objreader](#speed-up-objreader).
-For other kinds of simulation this step can be skipped.
+For other kinds of simulation the installation of Visual Studio Installer and C++ packages can be skipped.

 ## Install